d2l-ai/d2l-en/chapter_introduction/index.md

 (when training and test data are different).
-It is a problem that most of us have experienced when taking exams written by a lecturer, while the homeworks were composed by her TAs.
+It is a problem that most of us have experienced when taking exams written by a lecturer, while the homeworks were composed by his TAs.
 We will briefly describe reinforcement learning and adversarial learning, two settings that explicitly consider interaction with an environment.